hashicorp/terraform-guides/infrastructure-as-code/k8s-cluster-acs/README.md

 1. Sign up for a free [Azure account](https://azure.microsoft.com/en-us/free/) if you do not already have one.
 1. Create an Azure Service Principal for Terraform and Kubernetes to use when interacting with the Azure Resource Manager.
 See these [instructions](https://www.terraform.io/docs/providers/azurerm/authenticating_via_service_principal.html).
 1. Set up a Vault server if you do not already have access to one and determine your username, password, and associated Vault token.
+1. We assume that the [Userpass auth method](https://www.vaultproject.io/docs/auth/userpass.html) is enabled on your Vault server.
+If not, that is ok.
+You will login to the Vault UI with your Vault token instead of with your username.
+Wherever the Terraform-specific instructions below ask you to specify your Vault username, just make one up for yourself.
+1. Your Vault username and token will need to have a Vault policy like [sample-policy.hcl](./sample-policy.hcl) associated with them.
+You could use this one after changing "roger" to your username and renaming the file to \<username\>-policy.hcl.
+Run `vault write sys/policy/<username>-policy policy=@<username>-policy.hcl` to import the policy to your Vault server.
+Then run `vault write auth/userpass/users/<username> policies="<username>-policy"` to associate the policy with your username.
+(If you already have other policies associated with the user, then be sure to include those policies in the list of policies with commas between them.)
+To create a new token and associate the policy with it, run `vault token-create -display-name="<username>-token" -policy="<username>-policy"`.
 1. Login to the UI of your Vault server or use the Vault CLI to add your Azure client_id, client_secret, subscription_id, and tenant_id with those names in secret/<vault_username>/azure/credentials.
 Note that this is the path to the secret and that the 4 Azure credentials will be 4 keys underneath this single secret.
 If using the vault CLI, you would use `vault write secret/<vault_username>/azure/credentials client_id=<client_id> client_secret=<client_secret> subscription_id=<subscription_id> tenant_id=<tenant_id>`, providing the actual values for your Azure service principal.
 1. If you do not already have a Terraform Enterprise (TFE) account, request one from sales@hashicorp.com.
 1. After getting access to your TFE account, create an organization in it.
 Click the Cancel button when prompted to create a new workspace.